 Race Against Dementia Ignition Fund

 Research funding is often fixed to a set body of work.
 Much like the process of developing a winning racing car, scientific discovery rarely follows a linear path.
-So what do you do when your funded research throws out a new unexpect line of inquiry?
-When you need additional funds to quickly exploit an opportunity and avoid high potential ideas being shelved.
-The Race Against Dementia Ignition Fund supports exactly this kind of research.
+There are new leads or unexpected breakthroughs.
+Additional funds are needed to quickly exploit an opportunity and avoid high potential ideas being shelved.

 We want to support innovative research that will facilitate a ‘stage shift’ towards dementia prevention, improved diagnosis, treatment and understanding of the fundamental science of the disease.
 Applicants do not need any preliminary data in order to apply – but smart and novel new ideas are particularly welcome.